AI-SEO & GEO

 ChatGPT visitors arrive having already had the problem explained to them inside the AI conversation.
 They are not at the start of their research — they are near the end of it.
 This explains both the high conversion rate and the deeper page-per-session engagement: they are evaluating your site as a potential solution, not discovering the problem for the first time.

 The volume is still small relative to organic search.
-Previsible’s analysis found ChatGPT accounts for 84.2% of all AI referral traffic, but AI traffic overall represents roughly 1% of total site traffic for most sites.
+Previsible’s analysis found ChatGPT accounts for 92.4% of all AI referral traffic, but AI traffic overall represents roughly 0.13% of total site traffic on average.
 The commercial argument is not about volume — it is about per-visitor value.

 Run your 10–15 highest-priority target queries directly in ChatGPT.
 Document whether your domain appears as a source, which specific pages are cited, and which competitors appear instead.
 Do this before and after content optimisation.
 Repeat monthly.